tweag/nickel/doc/manual/contracts.md

 2

 > "a" | Number
-error: contract broken by a value.
+error: contract broken by a value
-[..]
+[...]
 ```

 Contracts corresponding to the basic types `Number`, `String`, `Bool` and `Dyn`